GLOBAL MARKETS-US fiscal deadlock, data, stop stocks; euro gains

 WORLD, EUROPEAN STOCKS SLIP

-The FTSEurofirst 300 index of top European shares slipped 0.2 percent to 1,119.36, following Thursday's 1.1 percent gain, which took it to a four-month closing high.
+The FTSEurofirst 300 index of top European shares also slipped 0.1 percent to 1,120.89, following Thursday's 1.1 percent gain, which took it to a four-month closing high.

 Strong demand at an Italian bond auction this week, which cut Rome's borrowing costs to a two-year low, and falls in Spanish bond yields have encouraged investors to return to European assets.

-Spanish and Italian 10-year bond yields were stable at 5.268 percent and 4.484 percent respectively, well below their peak in July, when Spain's debt yielded more than 6 percent.
+Spanish and Italian 10-year bond yields were stable on Friday at 5.334 percent and 4.48 percent respectively, well below their peak in July, when Spain's debt yielded more than 6 percent.

 The U.S. fiscal crisis remains the center of focus in oil markets due to its potential impact on demand from the world's biggest consumer.
 Crude was up ahead of the weekend.